Santiago: Etymology

-The name "Santiago" was chosen by the Spanish conqueror Pedro de Valdivia, when he founded the city in 1541, as a tribute to James the Great, the patron saint of Spain.
-The name of this saint is rendered differently in Spanish, such as Diego, Jaime, Jacobo or Santiago, with the latter being derived from the Galician evolution of Vulgar Latin Sanctu Iacobu.
-There was no indigenous name for the area where Santiago is located, but the Mapuche language uses the adapted name "Santiaw."

-When Valdivia founded the city, he named it "Santiago del Nuevo Extremo" or "Nueva Extremadura," in reference to the territory he intended to colonize and his home region of Extremadura.
-The name was eventually replaced, and to differentiate it from other cities called Santiago, the South American city is sometimes referred to as "Santiago de Chile" in Spanish and other languages.

-The residents of the city and region are referred to as santiaguinos (male) and santiaguinas (female).
+Residents of the city and region are referred to as santiaguinos (for males) and santiaguinas (for females).

 History

 Prehistory

-Archeological evidence suggests that the first human groups arrived in the Santiago basin around the 10th millennium BC.
-These groups were primarily nomadic hunter-gatherers who traveled from the coast to the interior to hunt guanacos during the Andean snowmelt.
-By around 800 AD, the first permanent settlers established themselves in the area, forming agricultural communities along the Mapocho River.
-They cultivated crops such as maize, potatoes, and beans and domesticated camelids.
+Archaeological evidence suggests that the first human groups arrived in the Santiago basin around the 10th millennium BC.
+These groups were primarily nomadic hunter-gatherers, traveling from the coast to the interior to hunt guanacos during the Andean snowmelt.
+By around 800 AD, the first permanent settlers established agricultural communities along the Mapocho River, where they cultivated crops such as maize, potatoes, and beans, and domesticated camelids.

-The villages belonging to the Picunches (as referred to by Chileans) or Promaucae people (as referred to by the Incas) were subject to the Inca Empire from the late 15th century to the early 16th century.
-The Incas established a settlement in the valley of mitimas, located in the center of present-day Santiago, with fortifications such as Huaca de Chena and the El Plomo hill sanctuary.
-It is believed that the area served as a base for failed Inca expeditions southward and was a junction along the Inca Trail.
+The villages of the Picunche people (as they were known to Chileans) or the Promaucae (as referred to by the Incas) were under Inca rule from the late 15th century to the early 16th century.
+The Incas established a settlement of mitimas in the valley, located in the center of present-day Santiago, with fortifications such as Huaca de Chena and the El Plomo hill sanctuary.
+According to Chilean historian Armando de Ramón, the area served as a base for failed Inca expeditions to the south and was a junction along the Inca Trail.

 Founding of the city

-Pedro de Valdivia, a conquistador from Extremadura who was sent by Francisco Pizarro from Peru, arrived in the Mapocho valley on 13 December 1540, after a long journey from Cuzco.
-Valdivia and his party camped by the river in the slopes of the Tupahue hill and gradually began to interact with the Picunche people who lived in the area.
-Valdivia later called a meeting with the local chiefs and explained to them his plan to establish a city on behalf of King Carlos I of Spain.
+Pedro de Valdivia, a conquistador from Extremadura sent by Francisco Pizarro from Peru, arrived in the Mapocho valley on 13 December 1540, after a long journey from Cusco.
+Valdivia and his party camped by the river on the slopes of the Tupahue hill and gradually began interacting with the Picunche people who lived in the area.
+Valdivia later called a meeting with the local chiefs, during which he explained his plan to establish a city on behalf of Charles I of Spain.
 The city would serve as the capital of his governorship of Nueva Extremadura.
-The local chiefs accepted Valdivia's proposal and even suggested that the city be founded on a small island between two branches of the river near a small hill named Huelén.